-As might be expected, change to these offices, and the rest of the Capitol, was constant.
+As might be expected, changes to these offices, and the rest of the Capitol, were constant.
 Two major improvements were launched in the 1880s, only a few years after the building opened.
 First, starting in 1885, electricians began wiring the Capitol for a new technology-electric lights.
 Prior to this, the Capitol was lighted entirely by gas fixtures.
 That same year, painters began to decorate the Capitol's plain white plaster walls with an array of rich colors and ornate designs.
-Slowly, every room, including the Auditor General's office, was transformed by artists who stenciled, grained, marbled, and striped beautiful motifs on the walls and ceilings.
+Slowly, every room was transformed by artists who stenciled, grained, marbled, and striped beautiful motifs on the walls and ceilings.